 3. Social media marketing: How to use Facebook, Instagram and YouTube’s ads and marketing platforms

 We worked with Toya Wilson-Smith on an intensive series of training webinars designed to help you better leverage social media marketing platforms to grow your audience, email lists and revenue.
-We offered a basic webinar for those just getting started, an intermediate webinar, and an advanced session, as well as open office hours and one-on-one coaching opportunities.
+We have offered a basic webinar for those just getting started, an intermediate webinar, and an advanced session, as well as open office hours and one-on-one coaching opportunities.
 We held our first round of training sessions in April and May 2018, and followed that up with additional training in November ahead of NewsMatch.
-The full documentation from that training is linked below under the “resources” section.
+The full documentation from those trainings is linked below under the “resources” section.
 We don’t have any paid social sessions planned for fall 2019, but if you are interested in joining one, contact Stefanie Murray at email@example.com.
 We’ll add sessions if there is enough interest!

 Verification is one of the most common questions we get as part of this project, and it’s changed quite a bit over the last several years!
 We hosted a series of webinars to help you with this topic.
 You can also visit this tip sheet for more information, but note that we’ll be publishing a new and more updated tip sheet in September 2019.

 5. Instant Articles, AMP and Apple News

 As part of this project, we’re able to offer help from a developer for organizations who want to test Facebook’s Instant Articles, Google’s AMP or Apple News.
 Most of our work so far as been focused on Instant Articles and AMP.
 Visit this page to read more about what they offer (note this tipsheet doesn’t include the new subscription options available in some), as well as the pros and cons of each.
 If you are interested in help, please contact Stefanie Murray at firstname.lastname@example.org.

+6. One-on-one consulting